geseib/tgwwalk/2.singleaccount/README.md

 1. From the menu on the left, Scroll down and select **Instances**.

-1. In the main pane, select an EC2 instance from the list and copy it ip address down.
-Repeat for as many as you would like to test connectivity.
-We want to test connectivity to the P1 server.
+1. In the main pane, select the NP1 EC2 instance from the list and copy its ip address down.
+You can repeat for other servers (NP2, P1, and DC1) if you want to test connectivity to other VPCs as well.
+First, we want to test connectivity to the P1 server.
 Remember, we do not want our non prod instances to be able to reach our production servers or vice-versa.

 - You can also get a list of IPs using the AWS CLI which you can run from the Cloud9 Instance.
 Here's one that extracts out all of them.
 The 10.16.x.x is the NP1, the 10.8.x.x is the P1 instance.